What is Surroga?

 To remove a script, select it via the script list at left sidebar, then press the DELETE key on the keyboard.
 Or, click the script via the mouse right button, the click the Delete option in the context menu.

 Select a script, then click , choice Share or Share as Protected.
+The protected script is not editable, and will not create the logs.

 Statement